prometheus/jmx_exporter/docs/content/standalone/combined-mode.md

 ---
-title: Combined Mode
+title: Combined mode
 weight: 4
 ---

-Combined Mode allows for both HTTP Mode and OpenTelemetry mode metrics collection methods.
+Combined mode allows for both HTTP mode and OpenTelemetry mode metrics collection methods.

-### HTTP Mode
+### HTTP mode

 Exposes metric using an HTTP endpoint.

 - metrics are collected when the HTTP endpoint is accessed
 - "pull" model

-### OpenTelemetry Mode
+### OpenTelemetry mode

 Pushes metrics to an OpenTelemetry endpoint.